 Students who believe they have a justifiable concern about any matter of academic procedure (e.g. grades, Supervised Ministry, etc.) should confer with the instructor.
 If a satisfactory solution is not reached, an appeal may be made to the Academic Programs Assessment and Accreditation Committee (APAAC).
-Students in St. Paul and San Diego should submit their appeals to the associate registrar; students at the Seminary of the East should submit their appeals to the associate dean.
+Students should submit their appeals to the associate registrar.
 The appeal must be submitted by the student in writing within six months of the date the problem arose.
 Following a thorough review, the appropriate body of appeal will advise the student in writing of its decision.